lisandro-montano/short-lnk-meteor-course/readme.md

 ## Author: Luis Montano

-Application to Shorten Links built in Meteor and React.
+Application to Shorten Links built in Meteor and React for my new course.